SirLynix/obs-kinect/README.md

 # Commonly asked questions

-## I copied the files and the plugin doesn't show up
+## I copied the files and the source doesn't show up

-Did you install every dependency, including Kinect Runtime (or SDK) v2.0 and Visual Studio 2019 redistribuables?
+Did you install every dependency, including Kinect Runtime (or SDK) and Visual Studio 2019 redistribuables?
-Links are in the "requirement" part, right above.
+Links are in the "requirement" and "how to use" parts, right above.

+## I have a Kinect source but there are no device in the list

+Are you sure to have a Kinect v1/v2 plugged in?
+Did you download Kinect for Windows runtime for your Kinect version (see "How to use")?

+If yes, please download Kinect for Windows SDK (see "How to build") and try to run Kinect examples from it.
+If Kinect examples are running but this plugins doesn't work, please [create an issue](https://github.com/SirLynix/obs-kinect/issues) and post your OBS Studio logs with it.

 ## Does it works on Linux/macOS?

 Not yet, I still have to try to use libfreenect(2) for that.
-Unfortunately since some of the features I'm planning are based on Windows Kinect SDK features (like body indexing), theses will probably never be available to other systems.
+Unfortunately since some of the features this plugin provides (like body indexing and dedicated background removal) are based on Windows Kinect SDK features, theses will probably never be available to other systems.

-## Does this plugin works for the Kinect v1?
+## Does this plugin works for the Kinect v1 (Xbox 360 version)?

-Not yet, I hope I will be able to add support for it in the future.
+Yes!
+0.3 added the support for it!

+## Does this plugin supports Azure Kinect (v3)

+Nope, since I don't have the money to buy one.

 ## I have a Kinect for Xbox One, how can I use it on my computer?